New York Paycheck Calculator

 FAQs

 Residents of New York state are subjected to income tax (4% to 10.9%) and state payroll taxes such as Disability Insurance (SDI) and Paid Family and Medical Leave (PFML).
-If you live in New York City, then you also have to pay the local income tax (3.08% to 3.88%).
+If you live in New York City, you must also pay the local income tax (3.08% to 3.88%).

 How much do you make after taxes in New York state?

-For a married filer with a combined annual income of $130,000 in New York City, the combined annual take home pay after income taxes is $94,819.78.
-If they live in another city in New York state, the combined annual post-tax take home pay is $99,013.16.
+For a married filer with a combined annual income of $130,000 in New York City, the yearly combined take-home pay after income taxes is $94,819.78.
+If they live in another city in New York state, the combined annual post-tax take-home pay is $99,013.16.

 How much taxes are deducted from a $65,000 paycheck in New York State?